DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

         - Data centers that rent out space for customers to put their infrastructure (servers, network devices)
         - The data center provides the space, electricity, and cooling
         - The servers, network devices, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
-- Cloud SERVICE provide an alternative that is hugely popular and is continuing to grow
+- Cloud service provide an alternative that is hugely popular and is continuing to grow
-    - Most people associate “cloud” with PUBLIC cloud PROVIDERS such as AWS
+    - Most people associate “cloud” with public cloud providers such as AWS
-        - Although this is the most common USE of cloud services, it’s not the only one
+        - Although this is the most common use of cloud services, it’s not the only one

 ---